 Container planters provide flexibility and are incredibly versatile because they can be physically moved and replanted seasonally to update the look.
 Because containers hold less volume than an entire landscape bed, they are an effective way to include spring color on your commercial property while maintaining a budget.

 #3 Focus on Foliage

 To get the most impact from annual color, choose plants with showy foliage so when blooms are expired, there’s still interest from attractive leaves.
 For example, plants with burgundy foliage and pink blooms provide persistent color.
 Also consider flowers with evolving color, like the Itea with eye-catching blooms white and green foliage that turns scarlet in the fall.

 Concentrate color in high-impact spaces such as by property entrances, signage and building doorways.
 Maintaining these focal points on your property is important for the overall “branding” of your property.
 These areas are the first-impression places on your property, so they deserve a greater investment—including seasonal color.

 #5 Go For Colorful Low-Impact Shrubs

-Want a sustainable alternative to flowering annuals?
+Want a sustainable alternative to annual flowers?
 How about shrubs that are low-impact and add color to the landscape?
 Knockout roses are known for their continuous, vibrant blooms and are available in a range of hues: red, pink, white, yellow and beyond.